gislu/goSocket/README.md

   3. Read operational parameters from config files;

-  4. A router-controller structure to decouple server.
+  4. A router-controller structure to decouple codes of server.

 [You can see all the details in my chinese blog](http://blog.csdn.net/ahlxt123/article/details/47320161 "You can see all the details in my chinese blog")